ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Which Trampoline Brand Is Right for You?

-There’s a reason ACON and Springfree Trampoline reign as two of the best trampoline brands.
+There’s a reason ACON and Springfree Trampoline reign as two of the prominent trampoline brands.
 They each specialize in key areas and have a history of customer satisfaction.

 This comparison was lengthy, so here are some highlights and lowlights for each brand:

 • Springfree Trampoline – The brand with the safest, highest quality and longest-lasting Trampoline you can buy.
 Includes a unique design and should last for 10+ years.
-They are pricey and can be difficult to assemble, though.
+They are pricey and can be difficult for some to assemble, particularly with inserting the mat rods.

-• ACON – The brand with arguably the highest bounce in the business, ACON has quality-built trampolines with a stylish Nordic design.
+• ACON – The brand with one of the highest bounces in the business, ACON has a quality-built frame, mat and spring components with a stylish Nordic design.
 However, ACON’s trampolines come with some major safety concerns, particularly with their spring exposure and static poles.
+They are also pricey, without the same long-term component lifespan as Springfree.

 You’ve seen how Springfree Trampoline compares to ACON, but how does Springfree match up with other brands?